 - Confirm whether you are entering a civil marriage, customary marriage, or civil union

-- Decide on the property regime and whether an antenuptial contract is needed
+- Decide on the property regime and whether an antenuptial contract is required

 - Gather certified ID documents and any prior divorce or death certificates

-- Ensure the marriage is properly registered and keep copies of certificates safely
+- Ensure the marriage is properly registered with Home Affairs

 - Update estate planning if you have children, property, or business interests

-If you are planning for long-term protection, including guardianship nominations and wills, the estate planning attorney page gives useful context.
+If you are planning for long-term protection, including guardianship nominations and wills, the estate planning attorney page provides useful context.

-If you need help understanding your options before you sign anything, start with get legal advice and take your documents with you.
+If you need help understanding your options before signing anything, start with get legal advice and bring your documentation with you.